Profile Set Up Blueprint

 Upon signing up, you’ll be prompted with a pop up window asking what your native and target languages are, your time zone, and preferences:

-- Target language: Choose the one language you’re currently studying [LINK], you can add other languages later on, but I recommend against it as it’s easier to learn when you’re focusing your efforts on one single language [LINK how to learn two languages at the same time].
+- Target language: Choose the one language you’re currently studying, you can add other languages later on, but I recommend against it as it’s easier to learn when you’re focusing your efforts on one single language.

 - Preferences (!): Select “yes” for both questions.

 Now we’re going to edit our profile, to do that go to the upper right part of the screen, click on the 3-lined symbol next to your inbox symbol, and from the drop-down menu select “edit profile”.

 Now, let’s upload a picture.

 Your picture doesn’t need to be anything fancy.
 Number one rule is that your face has to be clearly seen, no blurry pictures, no pictures of you doing activities that don’t let your face be seen, etc.